Inspired by Nature,

 oxepanoprolinamides (OPPs)

-Bacterial Infections: A Significant Contributor to the Global Burden of Disease
+Bacterial Infections: A Major Contributor to the Global Burden of Disease

 The rising incidence of antimicrobial resistance (AMR) is diminishing the effectiveness of existing oral antibiotics.
 With few new oral treatments in development, patients are increasingly dependent on hospital-based intravenous therapies, driving up healthcare costs and worsening patient outcomes.